mamarcus64/CrossNews/README.md

 # CrossNews
-Data and experimental code for the CrossNews authorship dataset.
-To fit within size limits, a sample of CrossNews has been selected for the code appendix and is present in the `raw_data` folder.
-A sample of the silver and the gold data is present, with each document in the relevant json file having an `id`, an `author`, a `genre`, and the document `text` as well.
+Data and experimental code for the CrossNews authorship dataset, presented in the paper `CROSSNEWS: A Cross-Genre Authorship Verification and Attribution Benchamrk` (link to be added).
+The gold and silver data of CrossNews is present in the `raw_data` zip file, with each document in the relevant json file having an `id`, an `author`, a `genre`, and the document `text` as well.
 Gold articles also have a `topic` field.

 ## Conda Environment Installation